The Construction Advantage

 The New Jersey Supreme Court held that the statute of limitations on a claim begins to run on the date on which the earliest owner knew or should have known, through the exercise of reasonable diligence, of the defect.
 If a prior owner knew or should have known about the defect, a subsequent owner is imputed with the same knowledge.
 The Court remanded the case for more factual findings, but its ruling has major implications for both property buyers and contractors.

 The concern for the buyer of a previously owned property is that the buyer’s time to bring a lawsuit may have already started to run or may have even expired.
 If a prior owner either knew or should have known of a construction defect and did not bring suit, the subsequent buyer’s claim may be time-barred.

 For contractors and subcontractors, this new rule offers some protection and certainty that their exposure to a suit will not continue indefinitely.
 Each new change in ownership of the property will not renew the statute of limitations.

-It remains to be seen whether other states like Maine will adopt this standard, but the issue bears watching.
+It remains to be seen whether other states like ME will adopt this standard, but the issue bears watching.